siyakunde/k_means_clustering/README.md

 Type cd k_means_algorithm to enter the forlder.
 To run the program type a command as follows with inputs dataset, k, epsilon, iterations: python3 main.py test_data.csv 2 0.001 500
 The output will be in the file kmc_run_data.csv
-NOTE: Make sure the test data file name does not contain the word "preprocessed", since that is how the code determines if the file data is normalized (ours) or not (yours).
 ----------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------
 PROGRAM DESCRIPTION: